BoscoBecker/MineSweeper/readme.md

-# 🧨 Mine Sweeper - Delphi VCL
+# 🧨 Mine Sweeper - Delphi VCL Game

 This is a simple clone of the classic **Mine Sweeper** game, built using **Delphi VCL**.
 The goal is to reveal all cells that do not contain mines by using logic and deduction.